KenPonta/CheatSheet/docs/user-guides/space-optimization.md

 ## Overview

-The space optimization system ensures your cheat sheet makes the most efficient use of available space while maintaining readability and organization.
+The space optimization system ensures your compact study material makes the most efficient use of available space while maintaining readability and organization.
 It prevents both content overflow and under-utilization of pages.

 ## Understanding Space Optimization